 The College is also a member of the Australian Council for Private Education and Training (ACPET) Australian Tuition Assurance Scheme (ASTAS).
 This organisation will provide for the continuation of students study at a similar alternative educational institution in the event that Curtin College ceases to provide a course of study in which a student is enrolled.

-Prior to commencing their course and subject to approval, students may apply in writing to defer course commencement to a later trimester/semester, Curtin College will credit any fees paid to the relevant trimester/semester without penalty.
-If the student subsequently withdraws, the Refund Policy will apply as at the date Curtin College received the request for deferment.
+Prior to commencing your course and subject to approval, you may apply in writing to defer commencement to a later study period.
+Curtin College will credit any fees paid without penalty.
+If you subsequently withdraw, the Refund Policy will apply from the date the request is received by the College.

-A student may request to withdraw from their program of study at any time before and during the trimester.
-Depending on the time the request is submitted an academic and financial penalty may apply - refer Refund Policy.
+A student may request to withdraw from their program of study at any time before and during the study period.
+Depending on the time the request is submitted an academic and financial penalty may apply Please refer to the Refund Policy.